 What do soils do?
 A great deal more than we can enumerate here but some of the most important to organisms, populations and communities are: holding water, holding nutrients, and changing the chemistry of the water in the soil.

 Soils hold water, usually very significant quantities of water, and this vastly enhances the possibilities for life outside oceans, lakes and rivers.
-While some living things exist in areas with no soil (i.e., on bare rock), their activities are strongly modulated by the availability of water, and water is only available when it is raining and for a short period thereafter.
-Unless rain is frequent, the activity of living things is limited because organisms require water and when it is not available they must shut down, becoming inactive and thereby able to tolerate the dry conditions.
+While some terrestrial life exists in areas with no soil (i.e., on bare rock) , their activities are strongly modulated by the availability of water, and water is only available when it is raining and for a short period thereafter.
+Unless rain is frequent, the activity of living things is very limited because organisms require water and when it is not available they must shut down, becoming inactive and thereby able to tolerate the dry conditions.
 In contrast, a soil holds and stores water, greatly prolonging the time that water is available to living things and making possible a vast diversity of lifestyles and organisms that would not be present otherwise.
 Because the soil can absorb and store water, soils moderate the pulses of water flowing overland when precipitation occurs, diminishing the erosion and flooding that would occur without a mantle of soil.
-This fact is very apparent if one is in a large paved parking lot when rain is falling, or on a parcel of land once the soil has been filled to capacity and can no longer absorb water, or in a situation when rain is falling faster than the soils can absorb.
+This fact is very apparent if one is in a large paved parking lot when rain is falling, or on a parcel of land once the soil has been filled to capacity and can no longer absorb water, or in a situation when rain is falling faster than the soils can absorb it.

 Dynamics of the soil